We can trace the History of Sega back when the company was referred to “Service Games. ”

 The History of Sega

-Sega is a company that was founded in the year 1940.
-However, it was not founded as a Sega company.
+They established Sega in 1940; However, it was not founded as Sega company.

 But in 1951, the United States government outlawed slot machines in US territories.